Precambrian body plans: Choanoflagellates

-Choanoflagellates, also called "collar-flagellates" are unicellular protists that exist in both freshwaters and oceans.
-Choanoflagellates have a spherical (or ovoid) cell body and a flagellum that is surrounded by a collar composed of actin microvilli.
+Choanoflagellates, also called "collar-flagellates," are unicellular organisms that exist in both freshwater and oceans.
+Choanoflagellates have a spherical or ovoid cell body and a flagellum that is surrounded by a 'collar' composed of actin microvilli.
 The flagellum is used to facilitate movement and food intake.
 As the flagellum beats, it takes in water through the microvilli attached to the collar, which helps filter out unwanted bacteria and other tiny food particles.
-Choanoflagellates are composed of approximately 150 species and reproduce by simple division.
+Choanoflagellates are composed of approximately 150 species and reproduce by binary fission.